-Before using the nori sheets for vegan tuna, you've got to either chop them finely with a knife or blend them with a high-speed blender.
+Before using the nori sheets for vegan tuna, chop them finely with a knife or blend them with a high-speed blender.

-My advice is to blend them, it's a lot faster.
-You can also blend more nori sheets that you need, then store them in an airtight container and sprinkle them on soups and salads later on.
+Our advice is to blend them as that’s less messy and faster.
+You can blend more nori sheets than you need, store them in an airtight container, and sprinkle them on soups and salads later.

-To blend nori sheets just pop them into a high-speed blender and blend at high speed for a few seconds until the sheets turn into flakes.
+To blend nori sheets, pop them into a high-speed blender and blend at high speed for a few seconds until the sheets turn into flakes.

 Mash the chickpeas

-First off, rinse your canned chickpeas, drain them well, and put them in a large, flat, container that is not too tall.
+Rinse your canned chickpeas, drain them well, and put them in a large, flat container that is not too tall.
 I’d recommend using an oven dish.

-With a sturdy fork, or with a potato masher, start mashing the chickpeas until you get a coarse mash, that is quite similar in texture to canned tuna.
+With a sturdy fork or a potato masher, start mashing the chickpeas until you get a coarse mash similar in texture to canned tuna.

-It is easiest to mash the chickpeas in an oven dish rather than in a bowl.
-A bowl has tall edges that get in the way and the whole mashing process gets really hard to do.
+Mashing chickpeas in an oven dish rather than in a bowl is easiest.
+A bowl has tall edges that get in the way, and the mashing process gets arduous.

-Depending on the brand, some canned chickpeas can be a little harder than others.
-If you think your canned chickpeas are too hard, and you are struggling to mash them, you can boil them in water for 10 minutes to soften them up.
+Depending on the brand, some canned chickpeas can be harder than others.
+If you think your canned chickpeas are too hard and you struggle to mash them, boil them in water for 10 minutes to soften them.

-Although we do not recommend it, you could mash the chickpeas with a blender.
-If you decide to do so, just pulse the chickpeas, do not blend continuously, or you’ll end up with hummus instead.
+Although we do not recommend it, you could mash the chickpeas with a food processor.
+If so, pulse the chickpeas; do not blend continuously, or you’ll end up with hummus instead.

 Add the other ingredients

-Add vegan mayo, mustard, soy sauce, salt, pepper, and the blended nori sheets.
-Finally, add the lemon juice, best if freshly squeezed and without the seeds.
+Now add vegan mayo, mustard, soy sauce, salt, black pepper, and the blended nori sheets.

-Stir and mix all the ingredients together with a fork until you have a well-combined mixture.
+Mix the ingredients with a fork until you have a well-combined mixture.